cysouw/diathesis/text/c03_summaryDia.md

 ### *Pertinenzdativ* {#sec:summary-pertinenzdativ}

 The ~~Pertinenzdativ~~ (full discussion in [@sec:case-possessor-of-nominative-to-dative-experiencer] and subsequent sections) is a dative that is inherently the possessor of another lexical role.
-The term *pertinenz* (from lat. *pertinere* 'to belong to') was proposed by Polenz [-@polenz1969: 160ff.]^[In proposing the term *pertinenz* Polenz was inspired by work by Isačenko using the term in the context of inalienable possession.] for this phenomenon and for the closely connected *Ortspertinenzdativ*, as discussed in the next section.
+The term *Pertinenz* (from lat. *pertinere* 'to belong to') was proposed by Polenz [-@polenz1969: 160ff.]^[In proposing the term *pertinenz* Polenz was inspired by work by Isačenko using the term in the context of inalienable possession.] for this phenomenon and for the closely connected *Ortspertinenzdativ*, as discussed in the next section.
 I have extended the usage of this term to various other diatheses that involve a possessor of another role, see *Pertinenzpassiv* ([@sec:summary-pertinenzpassiv]), *Pertinenzinversiv* ([@sec:summary-pertinenzinversiv]) and *Pertinenzakkusativ* ([@sec:summary-pertinenzakkusativ]).
 The *Pertinenzdativ* is attested both for the possessor of a nominative subject of intransitives [@next a], see [@sec:case-possessor-of-nominative-to-dative-experiencer], and for the possessor of the accusative object of transitives [@next b], see [@sec:case-possessor-accusative-to-dative].
 As for any *Pertinenz*-relation, it is crucial that the dative is necessarily the possessor of another lexical role.
-The term 'possessor raising' is also often found to describe this phenomenon.
+The term 'possessor raising' is also often found in the literature to describe this phenomenon.

 ::: ex
 a.
 Meine Hände zittern. \